 “Everything from food to the people is amazing!
-The food really gave me the Russian Jewish vibe.
-The wait staff are so nice and were able to accommodate my Russian speaking family.
-And the chef was very knowledgeable and went to Cordon bleu.
-100% recommend!”
+The food really gave me the Russian-Jewish vibe.
+The wait staff are so nice and were able to accommodate my Russian-speaking family.
+And the chef was very knowledgeable and went to Cordon Bleu.
+100% recommended!”

-“We went for the Aushwitz exhibition at the Battery Park Museum of Jewish Heritage museum, before our visit we stopped at the Lox Cafe on the second floor.
+“We went for the Auschwitz exhibition at the Battery Park Museum of Jewish Heritage, before our visit we stopped at the Lox Cafe on the second floor.
 We were fortunate enough to meet David, the executive chef who suggested to allow him to put together a table.
 Wow!!!
 My kids, my mother and I were so impressed with the service and the delicious experience.
 Thank you!!!!!
 Amazing!”

 “This place was great.
-Seating overlooks the Hudson and you get a really nice view of the Statue of Liberty.
-We ordered the Lox 5 ways.
-The presentation was really fabulous.
-The chef came out and actually took the time to explain how each fish was prepared.
-The food was really high quality and very flavorful.
+Seating overlooks the Hudson and you get a really nice view of the Statue of Liberty… The food was really high quality and very flavorful.
 The lox 5 ways is great for sharing for 2-4 people.
 The chef even came to our table after we were done to make sure everything was to our liking.
 Next time I’ll be sure to try a dessert since they make it all in-house.”

 Frequently Asked Questions about LOX at Café Bergson